va3wam/hexBot/README.md

 * A [Hexbot chassis](doc/hexbotHardware.md).
 * The [Hexbot custom PCB](doc/hexbotCircuit.md).
 * An [MQTT broker](doc/MQTTbroker.md) used by the robot's [MQTT web interface](https://va3wam.github.io/mqtt/messaging/html/javascript/websockets/Mqtt-Web-Pages/).

+### Code Compatability

+The Arduino C++ code was written to run on the Espressif ESP WROOM32 "Software On a Chip" (SOC).
+The development board used for this SOC is the Adafruit Huzzah32 featherboard.
+Note that some standard Arduino functions such as AnalogWrite() have not been implemented on the ESP32 SOC and alternate functions such as ledcSetup(), ledcAttachPin() and ledcWrite() must be used in their place.
+There are some additional compatability issues of note as follows:

+* The GPIO pin usage is loosey Adafruit featherboard compliant meaning it will work with some boards such as the Adafruit OLED featherboard.
+* This code will NOT run on an ESP8266 unmodified because of both GPIO incompatability as well as some ESP32 specific libraries that are in use.

 ### Installing